|Nutrition Facts (per serving)|

-- 5 3/4 to 6 cups confectioner’s sugar
+- 5 3/4 to 6 cups confectioners' sugar

 - 3 cups chocolate chips (nondairy)

-- Mix together the peanut butter and softened margarine until the mixture is super smooth.
+In a large bowl, mix together the peanut butter and softened margarine until the mixture is super smooth.
 If your margarine isn’t soft, feel free to whip these two ingredients together using a mixer until no margarine lumps remain.

-- Stir in vanilla extract and sea salt.
+Stir in vanilla extract and sea salt.

-- Using an electric mixer, slowly incorporate the confectioner’s sugar until little crumbles form.
-The mixture should go from very creamy to looking like pulverized, dry cookie dough: very, very crumbly.
+Using an electric mixer, slowly incorporate the confectioners' sugar until little crumbles form.
+The mixture should go from very creamy to looking like pulverized, dry cookie dough—very, very crumbly.

-- Take a pinch or two of the dough, and, using your hands, work to form it into 1 inch balls.
+Take a pinch or two of the dough, and, using your hands, work to form it into 1-inch balls.
 If they appear uneven, keep working them in your hands until smooth and spherical.

 Place each ball onto a cookie sheet and insert a toothpick into the center.
 Gently pat around the toothpick to seal it into the peanut butter ball.

-- Chill in the freezer for about 40 minutes, or until very firm.
+Chill in the freezer for about 40 minutes, or until very firm.
 This prevents the toothpicks from sliding out while dipping.

-- Using a double boiler or microwave, melt your chocolate until super smooth.
+Using a double boiler or microwave, melt your chocolate until super smooth.

-- Remove peanut butter balls from the freezer and carefully swirl each ball into the chocolate, taking care not to let the toothpick slide out.
+Remove peanut butter balls from the freezer and carefully swirl each ball into the chocolate, taking care not to let the toothpick slide out.

-- Place onto wax paper and repeat until all are covered.
+Place onto wax paper and repeat until all are covered.

-- Let the buckeye candies stand at room temperature until the chocolate has firmed up.
+Let the buckeye candies stand at room temperature until the chocolate has firmed up.